-26. Senior Snapshot
+27. Senior Snapshot

-Senior Snapshot is a method of identifying high school students for the high school assessment participation rate calculation and College- and Career- measures.
+27.1 Senior Snapshot is a method of identifying high school students for the high school assessment participation rate calculation and Readiness Indicator.
 Senior Snapshot captures ALL students who have been enrolled in a Mississippi public school starting in month one (1) of the 10th grade and continuing without interruption until either the end of month 9 of the 12th grade or until a completion status is entered, whichever comes first.
-If the student does not meet the enrollment criteria, he/she will not be included in the denominator for participation rate calculations or College- and Career -Readiness measures.
+If the student does not meet the enrollment criteria, he/she will not be included in the denominator for participation rate calculations or Achievement and Assessment (Readiness) measures.